SergioMartin86/jaffarPlus/README.md

 ![](jaffar.png)

-Jaffar is a high-performance general-purpose breath-first search optimizer.
+JaffarPlus is a high-performance general-purpose breath-first search optimizer.
 This project is specially tailored for the production tool-assisted speedruns (TAS).
 Its features are:

 * High-Performance: Tailored for multi-core CPUs, especially for high core counts.
 * Multi-Platform: Supports games from multiple consoles/game emulators